madame-architect/greenery/modules.md

-Below is a sample modular garden plan that lets you “mix‐and‐match” your vegetables in small, defined spaces.
-Each module is designed to encourage beneficial companion interactions while keeping things compact and easy to manage.
-Feel free to adjust dimensions (raised beds, containers, or designated ground plots) to suit your available space!
+Below is an updated modular garden plan that now includes sun exposure preferences, watering guidelines, and soil fertility tips for each module.
+Since all modules are grown on raised, wheeled beds or containers, these notes will help you adjust care routines and even reposition beds to best match seasonal sun angles.

 ---

-## Module Overview

-### **Module A: Leafy Greens & Root Combo**
+## Module A: Leafy Greens & Root Combo
 **Primary Crops:**
-- **Lettuce** (Romaine & Iceberg)
+- **Lettuce (Romaine & Iceberg) & Carrots**

-**Companions:**
-- **Carrots:** Sown in the gaps between lettuce to help break up compacted soil.
-- **Edge Herbs:** Chives and Parsley planted along the perimeter help repel pests while lending a nice aromatic boost.
+- **Companions:** Chives and Parsley (planted along the edges)

-**Design Tips:**
-- Use a 4×4-foot raised bed or container.
-- Ensure even spacing so that lettuce gets enough sunlight while carrots can develop freely.
+**Sun Exposure:**
+- **Lettuce & Carrots:** Prefer full sun in cooler climates but can benefit from partial shade during hot afternoons.
+- *Tip:* In warmer regions, consider repositioning the bed so that it receives morning sun and some shade in the hottest part of the day.

+**Watering:**
+- **Guideline:** Keep soil evenly moist.
+Raised beds and containers tend to dry out faster, so check moisture daily during peak heat.
+- *Tip:* A deep watering (about 1–2 inches per week) early in the day helps maintain steady moisture without encouraging fungal diseases.

+**Soil Fertility:**
+- **Maintenance:** Start with a nutrient-rich mix amended with well-rotted compost.
+- *Tip:* Top-dress with compost every few weeks and use an organic, slow-release fertilizer mid-season to replenish nutrients.
+Mulching around plants can also help retain moisture and add organic matter as it breaks down.

 ---

-### **Module B: Sweet Potato & Herb Patch**
+## Module B: Sweet Potato & Herb Patch
 **Primary Crop:**
-- **Sweet Potatoes:** Plant densely on the ground (or in a large container if preferred) to allow vines to spread.
+- **Sweet Potatoes**

 **Companions:**
-- **Oregano & Thyme:** These low-growing, ground-hugging herbs not only help suppress weeds but also deter pests that might be attracted to sweet potatoes.

-**Design Tips:**
-- Consider a deep container or dedicated garden bed where the tubers have plenty of room to spread.
-- Provide a light mulch to retain moisture and reduce weeds.
+- **Herbs:** Oregano & Thyme (low-growing companions that also suppress weeds)

+**Sun Exposure:**
+- **Sweet Potatoes:** Are true sun lovers and require full sun (at least 6–8 hours daily) for optimal tuber development.

+**Watering:**
+- **Guideline:** Water deeply and consistently to keep the soil evenly moist but not soggy.
+- *Tip:* In containers, check daily during hot spells—sweet potatoes appreciate a regular moisture supply, especially in the heat.

+**Soil Fertility:**
+- **Maintenance:** Ensure the soil is light, well-draining, and enriched with organic matter.
+- *Tip:* Mix compost into the soil at planting and replenish with additional compost or a balanced fertilizer mid-season.
+Using mulch can also help to conserve moisture and slowly release nutrients.

 ---

-### **Module C: Vertical Green Bean Trellis**
+## Module C: Vertical Green Bean Trellis
 **Primary Crop:**
-- **Green Beans:** Grow these vertically using a sturdy trellis for support.
+- **Green Beans**

 **Companions:**
-- **Rosemary & Parsley:** These herbs placed at the base can improve flavor and ward off bean pests.
+- **Herbs:** Rosemary & Parsley placed at the base to help deter pests (avoid garlic and chives in this module).
-- **Avoid:** Garlic and chives in this module, as they can inhibit bean growth.

-**Design Tips:**
-- Use a tall, narrow bed or container with an integrated trellis.
-- Maintain consistent watering to keep the vines healthy.
+**Sun Exposure:**
+- **Green Beans:** Thrive in full sun (minimum 6 hours daily) to encourage vigorous vine growth and flowering.

+**Watering:**
+- **Guideline:** Water consistently to maintain even moisture.
+Beans do best with deep, infrequent waterings rather than light, frequent sprays—especially in raised containers.
+- *Tip:* During hot, dry periods, consider supplementing with an extra watering to prevent stress.

+**Soil Fertility:**
+- **Maintenance:** Although beans fix nitrogen, they still benefit from fertile, organic-rich soil.
+- *Tip:* Work compost into the soil before planting and side-dress with compost or compost tea mid-season.
+A light mulch can help maintain consistent moisture levels.

 ---

-### **Module D: Container Yellow Squash**
+## Module D: Container Yellow Squash
 **Primary Crop:**
-- **Yellow Squash:** Grow these in a container where you can train the vines vertically with a trellis.

-**Design Tips:**
-- Choose a container with good drainage and ample space for the vines to climb.
-- Regularly check the trellis to guide the growth and prevent sprawling.
+- **Yellow Squash**

+**Sun Exposure:**
+- **Yellow Squash:** Require full sun (6–8 hours of direct sunlight daily) to develop robust fruit production.

+**Watering:**
+- **Guideline:** Squash in containers need regular, frequent watering—especially during the summer heat—to prevent the soil from drying out.
+- *Tip:* Water early in the day, and ensure good drainage in your container to avoid waterlogging.

+**Soil Fertility:**
+- **Maintenance:** Squash are heavy feeders.
+Begin with a nutrient-dense potting mix enriched with compost.
+- *Tip:* At planting, incorporate a balanced fertilizer, then top-dress with compost periodically throughout the growing season.
+Consider using organic liquid fertilizers every few weeks to maintain vigor.

 ---

-### **Module E: Broccoli & Companion Herbs**
+## Module E: Broccoli & Companion Herbs
 **Primary Crop:**
-- **Broccoli:** Best grown in cooler conditions, so plan for partial shade if needed.
+- **Broccoli**

 **Companions:**
-- **Herbs such as Thyme, Rosemary, and Oregano:** These aromatic herbs can help repel common broccoli pests.
+- **Herbs:** Thyme, Rosemary, and Oregano (which help deter pests); optional parsley along the borders.
-- **Optional Edge:** Parsley may also be interplanted along the borders.

-**Design Tips:**
-- Space broccoli plants about 18–24 inches apart.
-- A 4×4-foot bed works well—just be sure to give each plant room to mature.
+**Sun Exposure:**
+- **Broccoli:** Grows best in full sun during cool seasons; in warmer climates, it can benefit from partial shade to prevent premature bolting.
+- *Tip:* Adjust bed placement seasonally to ensure broccoli isn’t exposed to excessive heat.

+**Watering:**
+- **Guideline:** Maintain consistent moisture with deep waterings (aim for about 1–2 inches per week) to keep broccoli healthy.
+- *Tip:* Use a soaker hose or drip irrigation to reduce evaporation from raised beds.

+**Soil Fertility:**
+- **Maintenance:** Broccoli is a heavy feeder—rich, well-amended soil is key.
+- *Tip:* Prior to planting, work plenty of compost and a balanced, nitrogen-rich fertilizer into the soil.
+Mulching helps retain moisture and add organic matter as it breaks down.
+Consider a mid-season top dressing of compost for a nutrient boost.

 ---

-### **Module F: Pepper Patch (Bell & Other Peppers)**
+## Module F: Pepper Patch (Bell & Other Peppers)
 **Primary Crops:**
-- **Bell Peppers and Other Pepper Varieties:** Plant together since their cultural requirements are very similar.
+- **Bell Peppers and Other Pepper Varieties**

 **Companions:**
-- **Basil (including Dark Opal):** Enhances flavor and repels pests.
+- **Herbs:** Basil (including Dark Opal), Oregano, Parsley, and optionally Chives and Garlic in moderation.
-- **Oregano & Parsley:** Useful border plants that improve overall plant health.
-- **Optional:** Chives and Garlic can be added in moderation, but make sure they’re not too dense so as not to compete for nutrients.

-**Design Tips:**
-- Use a raised bed or large container with full sun and well-draining soil.
-- Space pepper plants about 18 inches apart to allow for air circulation and growth.
+**Sun Exposure:**
+- **Peppers:** Are sun enthusiasts and require full sun (at least 6–8 hours daily) for best fruit production.

+**Watering:**
+- **Guideline:** Peppers need regular, consistent watering to keep the soil moist but not overly wet—especially important in raised, mobile beds.
+- *Tip:* Deep water once or twice a week, with additional light waterings during particularly hot spells, and monitor container moisture closely.

+**Soil Fertility:**
+- **Maintenance:** Peppers perform best in nutrient-rich, well-draining soil.
+- *Tip:* Start with a well-composted soil mix and supplement with a balanced fertilizer at planting.
+Top-dress with compost during the growing season and use mulch to reduce evaporation and add organic material as it decomposes.

 ---

-## Additional General Tips
+## General Maintenance Tips for Raised, Wheeled Beds & Containers

-- **Sun & Soil:** All modules should be positioned so that sun-loving crops (peppers, squash, and beans) receive full sun, while cooler-season crops (broccoli and leafy greens) can benefit from partial afternoon shade if necessary.
-- **Rotation & Maintenance:** With a modular system, you can rotate modules seasonally to help manage soil fertility and reduce pest buildup.
-- **Watering:** Use a consistent watering schedule—containers may require more frequent watering than ground beds.
-- **Inter-module Interaction:** If you have pathways between modules, consider planting pest-repelling herbs (like rosemary or extra basil) in those strips to further protect your crops.

----

-This modular design allows you to grow your veggies in a systematic way, keeping companion plants nearby to enhance growth, repel pests, and maximize your garden’s productivity.
-Enjoy planning and planting your garden!
+- **Mobility Advantage:** Use the wheeled feature to reposition modules during the season.
+For example, move heat-sensitive crops (like lettuce and broccoli) into partial shade during the hottest parts of the year.
+- **Regular Soil Testing:** A quick soil test each season can help you adjust fertilizer applications to maintain optimal pH and nutrient levels.
+- **Mulching:** Across all modules, organic mulches (straw, shredded leaves, or compost) will help retain moisture, suppress weeds, and slowly improve soil fertility.
+- **Compost & Organic Matter:** Periodically replenish organic matter in each bed.
+A light top-dressing of compost not only adds nutrients but also improves soil structure and water retention in raised beds.

+This comprehensive plan should help you optimize sun exposure, watering, and soil fertility for each of your garden modules.
+Happy gardening!